6.3. Payment for use of networks

 During the period between January 1, 2019 and December 31, 2034, the system of payments for the use of the National Transmission System by the generating companies will differentiate between injections and withdrawals according to the date of the associated contract.

-The injections associated with supply contracts after the entry into force of the Law will not be subject to the payment of charges for the use of the national transmission as of January 1, 2019.
+The injections associated with supply contracts after the entry into force of the Law were not subject to the payment of charges for the use of the national transmission as of January 1, 2019.

 With the amendment of the Law of 2016, the use of Zonal Transmission Systems is 100% charged to final customers and therefore generators are released from this payment .